kunal-511/BeatWave/manifests/README.md

 # Kubernetes Manifests

-## For Kubernetes deployment, please refer to the `custom-deployment-k8s` documentation and manifests.
+## For Kubernetes deployment, please refer to the `custom-deployment-k8s` branch documentation and manifests.

 This directory contains the Kubernetes manifest files for deploying the BeatWave application.